 Will certificates be issued to customers who enroll for this service?

-Yes, a Certificate of Service Subscription will be issued by Pratt & Whitney and a Certificate of Carbon Compensation will be issued by South Pole and provided by Pratt & Whitney.
+Yes, a Certificate of Service Subscription will be issued by P&WC and a Certificate of Carbon Compensation will be issued by South Pole and provided by P&WC to enrolled customers.

-What are other sustainability initiatives undertaken by Pratt & Whitney?
+Which other sustainability initiatives are being undertaken by Pratt & Whitney?

 Our vision is to be the best aerospace company for the world, for today and for future generations.
 We are integrating sustainability into all of our business activities.
 We aim to design, produce, operate and service products that have minimal impact on people and our planet throughout their entire life cycle.
-In addition to the new carbon offset service for customers, some of the initiatives we have introduced are:
+Some of the initiatives we have introduced are:

 Transforming our products.
 Click here to learn more.